P2T: Pyramid Pooling Transformer for Scene Understanding: Related Work

 Transformer is initially proposed for machine translation in NLP \cite{vaswani2017attention}.
 Through MHSA, transformer entirely relies on self-attention to model global token-to-token dependencies.
 Considering that global relationship is also highly required by computer vision tasks, it is a natural idea to adopt transformer for improving vision tasks.
 However, transformer is designed to process sequence data and thus cannot process images directly.
 Hence, some researchers use CNNs to extract 2D representation that is then flattened and fed into the transformer \cite{carion2020end,zhu2020deformable,wang2021max,liu2021end,hu2021istr}.
 DETR \cite{carion2020end} is a milestone in this direction.

 Instead of relying on the CNN backbone for feature extraction, Dosovitskiy \etal \cite{dosovitskiy2021image} proposed the first vision transformer (ViT).
 They split an image into small patches, and each patch is viewed as a word/token in an NLP application.
 Thus, a pure transformer network can be directly adopted with the class token used for image classification.
-They achieved competitive performance on ImageNet \cite{russakovsky2015imagenet}.
+Their method achieved competitive performance on ImageNet \cite{russakovsky2015imagenet}.
 Then, DeiT \cite{touvron2021training} alleviates the required resources for training ViT \cite{dosovitskiy2021image} via knowledge distillation.
 T2T-ViT \cite{yuan2021tokens} proposes to split an image with overlapping to better preserve local structures.
 CvT \cite{wu2021cvt} introduces depthwise convolution for generating the query, key, and value in the computation of MHSA.
-CPVT \cite{chu2021conditional} proposes to replace the absolute positional encoding by the conditional positional encoding via a depthwise convolution.
+CPVT \cite{chu2021conditional} proposes to replace the absolute positional encoding with the conditional positional encoding via a depthwise convolution.
 Some efforts are contributed to building the pyramid structure for the vision transformer using pooling operations \cite{heo2021rethinking,liu2021swin,wang2021pyramid,fan2021multiscale}.
 Among them, PVT \cite{wang2021pyramid} and MViT \cite{fan2021multiscale} first adopt the single pooling operation to reduce the number of tokens when computing MHSA.
 In this way, they actually conduct token-to-region relationship modeling, not the expected token-to-token modeling.
 Since this paper also resolves the long sequence length problem through pooling, we adopt PVT \cite{wang2021pyramid} and MViT \cite{fan2021multiscale} as strong baselines in this paper.
 Swin Transformer \cite{liu2021swin} reduces the computational load of MHSA by computing it within small windows.
-However, Swin Transformer gradually achieves global relationship modeling by window shift, which is somewhat like CNNs that enlarge the receptive field by stacking more layers \cite{han2021demystifying}.
-Hence, we think that Swin Transformer \cite{liu2021swin} sacrifices the most essential characteristic of the vision transformer, \ie, \textit{direct global relationship modeling}.
+However, Swin Transformer gradually achieves global relationship modeling by window shift, somewhat like CNNs that enlarge the receptive field by stacking more layers \cite{han2021demystifying}.
+Hence, we think that Swin Transformer \cite{liu2021swin} sacrifices an essential characteristic of the vision transformer, \ie, \textit{direct global relationship modeling}.